Click image to enlarge | Download archival scan

 Southern Pacific Railroad Engine No. 1629 on the line during its working life.
 Photographic negative, 2½x4¼ inches, with paper sleeve.
 Date and location unknown.

 Probably no later than 1947 after the railroad changed the lettering on tenders to "SOUTHERN PACIFIC" from "SOUTHERN PACIFIC LINES," which had been the standard since 1916 (Cauthen & Signor 2019:11-13).
 (The official change was made in December 1946, but not everything was repainted immediately.)
 One might think it's prior to November 1924, when weight designation lettering became standard on both sides of the forward portion of SP tenders (ibid.) — the weight designation appears to be missing here —; however, the light has a hood, so it's during or after World War II.
 Hoods were added "as the need for blackouts spread from the Pacific Coast to points 150 miles inland" (Yenne 1985:101).
 No. 1629 passed within 150 miles of the coast — and through the Santa Clarita Valley — when it was used on the route between Yuma and Portland.
-Note that smokebox fronts also switched from black to aluminum paint after 1946 (Cauthen & Signor 2019:11); this one appears to be crusty aluminum, but it's hard to tell.
+Note that smokebox fronts also switched from black to graphite paint (a metallic gray color) after 1946; this one might be crusty graphite, but it's hard to tell.

 In June 1957, actor Gene Autry purchased the retired locomotive and moved it to his Melody Ranch movie studio in Placerita Canyon.
 In 1981, Autry donated the 2-6-0 mogul locomotive to the Santa Clarita Valley Historical Society, which moved it in 1982 to the Heritage Junction section of William S. Hart Park in Newhall.